jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 # I come to bury Singleton, not to praise it
 I feel that incorporating design patterns into your designs will improve the quality of your code as I’ve described in previous [Design Pattern blog entries](https://jhumelsine.github.io/table-of-contents#design-patterns).
 I’m not convinced that Singleton falls into that category.

 Singleton has its place in a design, but it’s a narrow spot.
-It’s often used outside of its narrow use case boundary.
+It’s often used outside of its narrow niche.

 Singleton is simple.
 Almost too simple.
 It’s fraught with traps and pitfalls.
 Singleton’s misuse reduces to several issues:
 * It’s easy to understand and use without fully grasping the implications of its use.
 * It’s easy to implement, possibly too easy.
 * It’s easy to implement incorrectly.
-* It’s easy to reference from within a design, which can cause additional issues.
+* It’s easy to reference from almost anywhere within a design, which can cause additional issues.

 # Singleton’s Purpose in a Design
 As I pointed out in [What is an Object?](https://jhumelsine.github.io/2025/09/03/what-is-an-object.html), Singleton’s purpose is to ensure that there’s no more than one instance for a class.